 And when you get rid of God, you elevate abortion, homosexuality, pornography, racism.

-Uh black Americans are a little different.
+Black Americans are a little different.

 They're more race-centered, which is a form of liberalism.

-They don't they don't care much about the abortion.
+They don't care much about the abortion.

 But this is what prompted my call, Rush.

-I would love for you to dedicate a program where we just want black conservatives to call in, to vent and express to black people look, get off of this plantation that the Democrats have formed for us to stay on, to live on.
+I would love for you to dedicate a program where we just want black conservatives to call in, to vent and express to black people, look, get off of this plantation that the Democrats have formed for us to stay on, to live on.

 They entrap us through deceit by trying to make Republicans look like Republicans are racist and evil.

-They have to do that, and so you have the life of Tabis Smalley, Tom Joyner, B.E.T.
-Television, Ebony Magazine, Julianne Malvaux, you go on down the list, but they have to keep blacks on the plantation by making Republicans seem like they're all racist.
+But they have to keep blacks on the plantation by making Republicans seem like they're all racist.

-You know, you know what?
+You know what?

-It's not just Bull Conner, George Wallace was a Democrat, Lester Maddox was a Democrat, uh all of the like the Southern Senators that opposed the Civil Rights Act of 64, Jay Bennett or J. William Fulbright.
+All of the Southern senators that opposed the Civil Rights Act of 64, Jay Bennett or J. William Fulbright are, they're all Democrats.

 Religion, God.

-He became more, he became embraced black people, but it was because of God, which is where the liberals are trying to expunge God out of schools and society.
+Became more, he became embraced black people, but it was because of God, which is where the liberals are trying to expunge God out of schools and society.

 They're trying to suppress God and religion.